-Agios Neophytos Monastery is located near the village of Tala, about 10 kilometres north of Paphos.
+Agios Neophytos Monastery is located near the village of Tala, about 10 kilometres north of Paphos in a beautiful location surrounded by trees and rich vegetation.
 Agios Neophytos had originally carved himself a small chapel in 1159.

 According to tradition the Saint had also carved another chapel east of Paphos near the village Souskiou.
 This carved cave is known as Palaia Englistra and the iconographies are dated to the 15 th or beginning of 16th century.

 Agios Neophytos transformed the natural cave into a holy retreat by dividing it into two parts.
 The first area included a small church dedicated to the Timio Stavro and the second one was the room that the Saint lived in and in which he carved his own tomb in.
 His room was connected to the altar of the chapel.
 The Saint left the cave until 1170 when he became a priest by the Episcope of Paphos Vasilio Kinnamo and his fame was rapidly spread over the island.
 Many monks surrounded themselves around him and formed a monk community with rules by the Saint himself.
 The Saint wanted peace and quiet and therefore created a new room higher above the rock, over the old chapel.
 Next to his new room he created a small chapel dedicated to Agio Ioanni Prodromo.